AIAUSA/goaia-home/_events/womens-captains.md

 </div>

 <div class="container"><p>The AIA&nbsp;Women's Captains Academy&nbsp;will be held at the Athletes in Action Total Athlete Complex&nbsp;in Xenia, OH.
 Food, lodging, and materials will all be furnished and done on campus as part of registration.
-Participants will stay on campus in our dormatories, and will also eat on campus for meals. <strong>Cost&nbsp;for the Academy&nbsp;is $575 plus travel</strong>&nbsp;and the registration can be completed at the bottom of the page.
+Participants will stay on campus in our dormatories, and will also eat on campus for meals. <strong>Cost&nbsp;for the Academy&nbsp;is $300 plus travel</strong>&nbsp;and the registration can be completed at the bottom of the page.
 No organized basketball instruction will be done during the academy.
 Compliance may permit university to cover the cost.
-If you have additional questions, please call <strong>Stephanie Zonars</strong>&nbsp;at 937.602.0584</p>
+If you have additional questions, please call <strong><a href="mailto:jenna.bolin@athletesinaction.org">Jenna Bollin</a></strong>&nbsp;at 607-267-8906</p>
 </div></div></div>
 <div class="row">
 <div class=" span-12 cell" id="register">